JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

-# Your Project Title Here
+# Hyperdrive vs AutoML + Deployment

 In this project, we will train a model using HyperDrive to search within a space of hyperparameters for a Random Forest model.
 We will compare the resulting model with the best model obtained via AutoML.
 Instead of searching a hyperparameter space, AutoML will test a variety of models with some automatically chosen hyperparameters and see which one works best.

-We will be working with the Pump it Up Dataset.
+We will be working with the [Pump it Up Dataset](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/).

 After we've trained the models, we will deploy the best model.